 - When startled--and they find the noise of boat and jet ski engines startling--they leap from the water.
 They have knocked boaters and jet skiers unconscious and broken noses and windshields.

-- Asian carp as now established in the Mississippi River basin.
+- Silver carp as now established in the Mississippi River basin.
 Great effort is going into trying to keep them from invading the Great Lakes, including the dispersal barrier.
 See the "dispersal barrier" section for more information.